FelikZ/ctrlp-py-matcher/README.md

 This plugin should be compatible with vim **7.x** and [NeoVIM](http://neovim.io) as well.

 **If you still have performance issues, it can be caused by [bufferline](https://github.com/bling/vim-bufferline) or another one plugin.
-So if it caused by bufferline you can switch to [airline](https://github.com/bling/vim-airline) and setup this option:**
+So if it was caused by bufferline you can switch to [airline](https://github.com/bling/vim-airline) and setup this option:**
 ```
 let g:airline#extensions#tabline#enabled = 1
 ```